janvda/balena-pulseaudio/README.md

 There are several ways to determine the device address (a kind of MAC address) of your bluetooth device.

 One possible way:

 1. open a terminal session for the `pulseaudio-server` service in your BalenaCloud dashboard.
 2. within that session enter the command `bluetoothctl`
 3. within the `bluetoothctl`-session enter the command `scan on`.
 4. assure that your bluetooth device is switched on and listening for bluetooth connections.
 5. In the `bluetoothctl`-session you should see the bluetooth device addresses appearing (e.g. `[NEW] Device 75:E0:1C:D7:D4:68 CC-RT-BLE` - where `CC-RT-BLE` is the name of the device).
 6. For some bluetooth devices the scan might not display a meaningful name but the device address (e.g. `[NEW] Device 6E:F1:B6:0E:DD:51 6E-F1-B6-0E-DD-51`).
-In that case [pairing the device](#2-pair-your-bluetooth-device) might be needed first to be able to see the actual device name instead of the device address.
+In that case [pairing with the device](#2-pair-the-raspberry-pi-with-the-bluetooth-device) might be needed first to be able to see the actual device name instead of the device address.
 7. **TIP**: the command `help` will list all possible commands you can enter in the `bluetoothctl`-session.
-7. the command `exit` or `quit`can be used to leave the `bluetoothctl`-session.
+8. the command `exit` or `quit`can be used to leave the `bluetoothctl`-session.

-#### 2. Pair your bluetooth device
+#### 2. Pair the raspberry pi with the bluetooth device

 This should be done only once.
 Once the device is paired, it is remembered even after a reboot of the raspberry pi device.
+For more information read the [introduction to pairing](https://docs.ubuntu.com/core/en/stacks/bluetooth/bluez/docs/reference/pairing/introduction).

 The steps for pairing: